SSRoy96/Roy_Miscellaneous_Professional_Work/README.md

 # projects
-A collection of various project codes, work samples, and artifacts
+A collection of various project codes, work samples, and artifacts!